-- Make healthy choices the easy choices for people – by making healthier food and drink more widely available, by increasing opportunities for mental and physical exercise and by continued initiatives to make it easier to stop smoking and to keep alcohol consumption to reasonably safe levels.
+- Make healthy choices the easy choices for people – for example by making healthier food and drink more widely available, by increasing opportunities for mental and physical activity and by continued initiatives to make it easier to stop smoking and to keep alcohol consumption to reasonably safe levels.

-- More focus on child health – because what happens to us in the early years of life from conception onwards can influence our health and our weight for years to come.
+- More focus on child health – because what happens to us in the early years of life from conception onwards can influence our mental and physical health for years to come.

 - Greater support for those at risk – to avoid health inequalities being carried forward from one generation to another.

-- A true National HEALTH Service, which gives higher priority to preventing people from falling ill, not simply treating them once they fall ill.
+- A true National HEALTH Service, which gives higher priority to preventing illness, not simply treating it.

-- We're a member of the Obesity Health Alliance - a coalition of over thirty organisations who have joined together to fight obesity.
+- We're a member of the Obesity Health Alliance - a coalition of over forty organisations who have joined together to fight obesity.

-- We're also working with King's College London, Goldsmith's University and Kingston University - on research into health behaviour change.
+- We have been working with King's College London, Goldsmith's University, and Kingston University on research into health-behaviour change.

-- The health and economic implications for the UK of mass producing 'junk food' - as part of our campaign to encourage the government and the food industry to ensure the UK becomes world leader in the mass production of healthier food.
+- The health and economic implications for the UK of mass producing 'junk food' - as part of our campaign to encourage the government and the food industry to ensure the UK becomes a world leader in producing healthier food.